-On a consolidated basis, FM Global (large commercial property) and AFM (middle-market property) are the source of 95.8 percent of our overall premium in force, with Mutual Boiler Re and FM Global Cargo representing the balance.
-Consolidated net premium remained flat at US$4 billion, excluding the impact of 12 months of the membership credit.
+On a consolidated basis, FM Global (large commercial property) and AFM (middle-market property) are the sources of 95.4 percent of our overall premium in force, with Mutual Boiler Re and FM Global Cargo representing the balance.
+All lines showed top-line premium growth, generating a positive outcome.
+Consolidated net premium earned showed a slight increase at US$4.1 billion, excluding the impact of 12 months of membership credit.

-Our investment portfolio produced a 6.65 percent return.
+Our investment portfolio produced a 12.8 percent return on total assets, a very positive result that outperformed market benchmarks.
 Discussion and detailed breakdown of the results are provided in the Investment Report section beginning on page 21.
-In summary, healthy returns from stocks during 2016, with the S&P 500 index return of 12 percent, benefited our portfolio.
-Our strong balance sheet and longer-term investment orientation allows us to participate in the returns of higher opportunity/volatility asset classes.
+In summary, strong returns from stocks during 2017, with FM Global’s combined equity portfolio return of 22.5 percent, benefited our results.
+Performance was also enhanced by taxable bond returns above benchmark and beneficial allocation to municipal and high-yield fixed income securities.
+Our strong balance sheet and longer-term investment orientation continue to allow us to participate in the returns of higher opportunity/volatility asset classes.

-Our employee retention rate remained comparatively high at 94 percent, average employee tenure stood at 12.6 years, and we made progress on two top priorities.
-The first is to become a more diverse workforce.
-While we have not yet reached our goal, progress was evident in the class of new field engineers—more than 50 percent of whom were women.
-The other key priority is to sharpen our focus on leadership development and succession planning.
+Our employee retention rate remained comparatively high at 94 percent, with average employee tenure at 12.5 years.
+Employee diversity remains a top priority.
+In 2017, we created more opportunities for groups within our employee population that have been underrepresented in leadership positions.
+This is an ongoing objective.
+Our progress was evident in the class of new field engineers—more than 40 percent of whom were women.
+Our other major focus is on leadership development and succession planning.
 Training is a major aspect of this objective.
-To provide our people with the best resources, we made substantial progress toward developing a new learning management system.
+To provide our people with the best resources, we introduced a new internal learning management system.

 Leadership and Governance